lassl/lassl/README.md

 LASSL is a **LA**nguage framework for **S**elf-**S**upervised **L**earning.
 LASSL aims to provide an easy-to-use framework for pretraining language model by only using Huggingface's Transformers and Datasets.

 ## Environment setting
-You can install the required packages following:
+First of all, you must install a valid version of pytorch along your computing envrionment.
+Next, You can install `lassl`the required packages to use `lassl` following.

 ```bash
 pip3 install .
 ```